k2view-academy/K2View-Academy/articles/07_table_population/02_source_object_types.md

 <li>A population requires data from another LU.
 For example, to retrieve Customer details from the CRM LU to populate part of its data into the Billing LU.</li>
 <li>When source data is extracted from a file or any other non-DB interface.</li>
 <li>When using the Fabric Remote DB, a Table Population must use a root function to get the instance before running the SQL query on the LUI.</li>
+<li>When the population needs to run a Fabric command.
+For example, setting the source environment&nbsp; to UAT so that data for a selected table is not extracted from Production to avoid overloading the source system.
+The root function can set the environment on a session level and select the data from the required source environment.</li>
 </ol>
-<p>When the population needs to run a Fabric command.
-For example, setting the source environment&nbsp; to UAT so that data for a selected table is not extracted from Production to avoid overloading the source system.
-The root function can set the environment on a session level and select the data from the required source environment.</p>
 </td>
 </tr>
 </tbody>